top of page

 It's a pivotal fact: Support has always been focused on the wrong thing.

-ITIL covers just two types of support activity.
-Ten others form the ITIL gap, harbouring many operational issues that cannot be eased much without Flow Management to overcome them.
+ITIL adequately covers just one type of support activity - new ticket response.
+Twelve others form the ITIL gap, harbouring many operational issues that cannot be eased without Flow Management to overcome them.

 Ticket lifecycle_ ITIL Gap.png